rafael-frs-a/advent-of-code/2025/day-04/part-01/README.md

 ## Solution

 To solve this problem, we simply walk through each space in the diagram and, if it's a roll of paper, count how many adjacent rolls of paper it has.
-If the count reaches the limit of 4, we skip to the next space.
+If the count reaches the limit of four, we skip to the next space.
 We then add those that stay below the limit to the result.

 ## Instructions